yegor256/blog/_drafts/_equals.md

   caption: xxx
 ---

-I want to rant a bit about Java design, in particular about methods [`Object.equals()`](https://docs.oracle.com/javase/7/docs/api/java/lang/Object.html#equals%28java.lang.Object%29) and [`Comparable.compareTo()`](https://docs.oracle.com/javase/7/docs/api/java/lang/Comparable.html#compareTo%28T%29).
+I want to rant a bit about Java design, in particular about the methods [`Object.equals()`](https://docs.oracle.com/javase/7/docs/api/java/lang/Object.html#equals%28java.lang.Object%29) and [`Comparable.compareTo()`](https://docs.oracle.com/javase/7/docs/api/java/lang/Comparable.html#compareTo%28T%29).
-I've been hating them for years, because, no matter how hard I tried, the code inside them look ugly.
+I've hated them for years, because, no matter how hard I try to like them, the code inside looks ugly.
 Now I know what exactly is wrong and how I would design this "object-to-object comparing" mechanism _better_.